khulnasoft-lab/design.khulnasoft.com/contents/patterns/empty-states.md

 - Appears when no content exists within a configured feature.
 - Contains a method for creating content.
-- Hides unnecessary UI elements, unless:
-  - Lazy loading is populating content.
-  - There's content on the page that’s hidden, but accessible through the UI (for example, archived content).
+- Hides unnecessary UI elements, unless there's content on the page that's hidden, but accessible through the UI (for example, archived content).

 #### Content